ektasingh1/Retail-Orders-Analysis/README.md

 - The Corporate segment contributes the most to revenue.
 - The East region contributes the most to profit, and the Chairs sub-category contributes the most to profit margin.

-# Tools Used:
-- Python
-- SQL
-- Power BI

-# Tool Learning:
+# Tool Used:
 - Python and Kaggle API for extracting data
-- Pandas for data claening and transformation
+- Pandas for data cleaning and transformation
 - Advanced SQL queries
-- Power BI DAX
+- Power BI DAX queries